hardrock100/hardrock100.github.io/docs/runners_manual_2021/safety.md

 * Rock climb (mild, but hands required)
 * Be caught above treeline in extreme thunderstorms

-It is recommended to always carry at least one more warm item than you think you will need.
+It is recommended to always carry at least one *more* warm item than you think you will need.
 Every year, runners get stuck unexpectedly due to injury or weather.
 Hypothermia can be a killer, especially on tired bodies with no reserves left for generating heat.

-The start and some of the aid stations are at a relatively low elevation (7,700-9,000 feet) and in sheltered valleys, while most of the run takes place above 11,000 feet in exposed areas above timberline.
+The run start and some of the aid stations are at a relatively low elevation (7,700-9,000 feet) and in sheltered valleys, while most of the run takes place above 11,000 feet in exposed areas above timberline.
 Temperatures and wind conditions can be markedly different up high and the temperature can suddenly and dramatically drop.

 In a typical year, you will have wet feet 90% or more of your run.